1700–1750 in Western fashion: Coat

 When the coat began to be worn in the 1600s, it was cut with little shaping to the figure and hung loosely from the shoulders to just below the knee.
 There were long vents from waist to hem at the sides and center-back, generally edged with buttons and buttonholes.
 During the 1670s and 1680s, the coat became closer-fitting with a slight shaping at the waist to produce a longer, narrower, more severe line.
 Sleeves were worn longer and tighter but still with cuffs.
 The slim, straight line was emphasized by low-set vertical pockets, but in the late 1680s, these were largely replaced by horizontal pockets which were later given flaps.

 Breeches

 Knee-breeches had a center-front opening, fastened at the waist, and were worn without other support.
 The legs were gathered into a band above or below the knee, closing with ties, buttons or a buckle or strap.
 Stockings were drawn up over the knees and covered the lower edge of the breeches.

 Footwear

 In the early 18th century, men's shoes continued to have a squared toe, but the heels were not as high.
-From 1720-1730, the heels became even smaller, and the shoes became more comfortable, no longer containing a block toe.
+From 1720 to 1730, the heels became even smaller, and the shoes became more comfortable, no longer containing a block toe.
 The shoes from the first half of the century often contained an oblong buckle usually embedded with stones.